 11. Pack light so you can walk more

-• Many European cities offer free admission to museums and attractions on the first Sunday of every month.
-A few popular examples include the Colosseum in Rome, the Musée d’Orsay in Paris, and the Museum of Art, Architecture and Technology (MAAT) in Lisbon.
-If you can schedule your trip to fall on the first weekend of the month, you may be able to visit several iconic attractions for free.
-But check about 3-4 weeks in advance to see if you need to reserve a free ticket online, as is often the case.
+- Some museums and attractions in Europe free admission on certain days.
+This often falls on the first Sunday of every month.
+A few popular examples include the Colosseum in Rome, the Musée d’Orsay in Paris, and the Museum of Art Architecture and Technology (MAAT) in Lisbon.
+Some might offer free entry on other days of the week, for example Thursday evenings at the Picasso Museum in Barcelona.
+Also check if you need to reserve a free ticket online, as is sometimes the case.
+For attractions that don’t require reservation, try to show up early to avoid long lines, as you won’t be the only one to have the idea.

 13. Prioritize activities and foods that actually interest you